Neuro Rehab Task Anaylysis

 Related Events

-Through a combination of didactic lecture and lab demonstration, this course provides the attention necessary for clinicians to understand the use and safe application of electrodes for pain management and neuromuscular electrical stimulation.
+This one hour CE Course intermediate level course on COPD is part of a series of Accelerated Clinical Practice courses.
+Through a combination of lecture and lab demonstration, this course provides the individual attention necessary to achieve proficiency in the use and application of neuromuscular electrical stimulation (NMES) for COPD.